ys2542/Event-Search-and-Ticket-Recommendation/README.md

 # Event Search and Ticket Recommendation
-An interactive web application full stack project for users to search events by their geolocations and get recommendations based on their favorite records.
+An interactive web application full stack project for users to search events by their geolocations and get recommendations based on their favorite records.(Events are fetched from TicketMaster API)

 ## Tech Stack
 * Front end: HTML/CSS/JavaScript